discordance/fraize_core/README.md

 # PHRASE SAMPLER

-An experiment with Rust and Audio as a learning medium.
+An experiment using Rust for audio processing.
-Rust is a promising new language to experiment with audio processing because it provides memory safety without the use of a Garbage Collector, which is a burden to many real time audio applications.
+Rust is a promising new language to experiment with audio processing because it provides memory safety without the use of a Garbage Collector, which is a no-go with many real time audio applications.

 ## Goals